 Key Considerations

 Warner’s Pond is cherished by many Concord residents.
 The pond has experienced a natural eutrophication process due to the buildup of sediments and nutrients over time.
 These factors contribute to periods of poor water quality during the summer months (e.g., low dissolved oxygen and elevated temperatures) and extensive invasive vegetation, degrading the pond’s ecological and recreational value.
 The dam itself also prevents the natural movement of fish and other aquatic wildlife between the Assabet River and the Nashoba Brook watershed.
-If nothing is done, over an indeterminate time the pond will continue to experience eutrophication and likely become a vast wetland with a channel passing through it while the dam continues to act as a barrier to wildlife movement.
+If nothing is done, over an indeterminate time the pond will continue to experience eutrophication and likely become a vast wetland with a potential channel passing through it, while the dam continues to act as a barrier to wildlife movement.
 However, there is currently no imminent or catastrophic threat to the pond, the dam, or the Nashoba Brook watershed.
 The Task Force therefore believes there is little immediate harm in continuing to carefully assess, plan, and implement short-term, low-cost actions to make improvements to the pond, and continuing to carefully assess potential actions related to the long-term disposition of the pond, provided that these measures are undertaken in a rigorous, time-bound manner as specified above.

 In addition, there are future developments/events that could have a significant impact on the pond and Nashoba Brook moving forward, but that have not yet been clarified.
 These include: